 - MP-P.52 Parking Reservation.
 Discourage the reservation of parking spaces on private lots for specific businesses and impose conditions of approval to new commercial development projects prohibiting this practice. - MP-P.53 Residential Permit Parking.
-Apply residential permit parking on a case-by-case basis as provided for in the PMC for specific residential neighborhoods impacted by commercial or special event parking. - MP-P.54 Parking Meters.
-Prohibit the use of parking meters on the Downtown streets. - MP-P.55 Parking Assessment Districts.
-Encourage the use of parking assessment districts to create common public parking lots. - MP-P.56 Unfulfilled Parking Requirements.
-Prohibit businesses which have not yet fulfilled their parking requirements, whether on site or through payment of in-lieu fees, from restricting use of their parking lots by the general public.
+Apply residential permit parking on a case-by-case basis as provided for in the PMC for specific residential neighborhoods impacted by commercial or special event parking. - MP-P.54 Parking Assessment Districts.
+Encourage the use of parking assessment districts to create common public parking lots. - MP-P.55 Unfulfilled Parking Requirements.
+Prohibit businesses which have not yet fulfilled their parking requirements, whether on site or through payment of in-lieu fees, from restricting use of their parking lots by the general public. - MP-P.56 Complete Streets and New Technology.
+Consider ride sharing and other relevant new technologies (such as electric bicycles or scooters) in the circulation and parking network.

-5-4 MOBILITY & PARKING IMPLEMENTATION PROGRAMS
+5-5 MOBILITY & PARKING IMPLEMENTATION PROGRAMS